 Folding also impacted the landscape in the south of Ireland with the 'Munster-Ridge Valley' province.
 About 350 million years ago old red sandstone was formed as Ireland was travelling across the equator and had a desert climate (as part of Pangea).
 It was later covered with limestone rock as the region was covered in a warm shallow sea.
 Then during the Armorican period, 250 million years ago, these rocks were buckled during a collision between the Eurasian and African plates.
 The compression came from the south so the folds run across the bottom of Ireland and have an east-west trend.
 This can also be noted as the rivers that flow through this region flow from west to east, following the downfolds of the mountains.
-The limestone was easily eroded from the fold anticlines (peaks) and they are seen today as sandstone mountain ridges such as the MacGillycuddy Reeks.
-Limestone is preserved in the fold synclines (downfolds),eg. the Blackwater Valley, which is an extremely fertile agricultural region today as a result.
+The limestone was easily eroded from the fold anticlines (peaks) through freeze-thaw and carbonation, and they are seen today as sandstone mountain peaks such as the MacGillycuddy Reeks.
+Limestone is preserved in the fold synclines (downfolds), eg. the Blackwater Valley, which is an extremely fertile agricultural region today as a result.
+Finally, along the coast, the synclines were flooded by rising sea levels to form 'Rias' which we call Bantry Bay/Kenmare Bay etc today.